Sahrawi People's Liberation Army: Tactics

 The SPLA traditionally employed ghazzi tactics, i.e., motorized surprise raids over great distances, which were inspired by the traditional camel-back war parties of the Sahrawi tribes.

 However, after the construction of the Moroccan Wall this changed into tactics more resembling conventional warfare, with a focus on artillery, snipers and other long-range attacks.
 In both phases of the war, SPLA units relied on superior knowledge of the terrain, speed and surprise, and on the ability to retain experienced fighters.

+List of conflicts

+The Sahrawi People's Liberation Army (SPLA), the armed wing of the Polisario Front and military of the Sahrawi Arab Democratic Republic, has been involved in the following wars and conflicts: